zmitton/eth-proof/README.md

 let getAndVerify = new GetAndVerify("http://localhost:8545")
 ```

+#### Gotchas

+For `Transaction`, `Receipt`, and `Log` proofs: Must hit an Ethereum node that is running `--syncmode full`.

+For `Account` and `Storage` proofs: Must hit a node that supports `eth_getProof`.
+This is any geth or parity node upgraded after ~ January 2019.
+Unfotunately, at time of this writing, neither Infura, nor any known centralized services support `eth_getProof` (Infura plans to in the near future). [updates on this](https://github.com/zmitton/eth-proof/issues/9).
+So run your own node.

-Note: you must use a modern client that supports RPC.
-This might mean running your own full-node right now because infura does not support it yet.
-Also, if you would like to use historic proofs (ones who's blockhash is older than "latest"), you'll have to run your node with the following options:
+For _historic_ `Account` and `Storage` proofs  (ones who's blockhash is older than "latest"), you'll have  to run your node with `--gcmode archive`, otherwise the state tree throws away old data and you will get "missing node" errors.

 ```
 geth --syncmode full  --gcmode archive
 ```

+Specifically: A node without the `full` flag will be missing historic `transactions` and `receipts`.
+It will return a missing transaction error if you ask for them.
+A node without the `archive` flag, will still be able to prove _current_ account and storage values, but it will be missing the nodes needed to prove the account and storage values at historical points in time (at particular blocks).

 The instance-functions make asynchronous requests using promises.